krisbock/azureml-workshop-2020/README.md

-# Azure ML E2E Workshop
+# Azure ML E2E Workshop (Updated to 2020)

 ## Target Audience
-Anyone who wants a comprehensive E2E understanding of Azure ML.
+Anyone who wants a comprehensive end-to-end understanding of Azure Machine Learning (AzureML).

 ## Key Goals
-1. Understand the product E2E
+1. Understand the core concepts of AzureML
-2. Ensure that the work we are doing in Mn will address key gaps in usability / E2E user experience
+1. Understand how to use AzureML in an end-to-end fashion
-3. Open bugs, fix docs & ensure commitments from product area leads on whether / how those bugs will be fixed
+1. Serve as a reference for common scenarios

 ## Agenda

-### Workspace Concepts: infra setup, ARM, workspace setup, computes, datastores, setup**
+### Workspace Concepts: infra setup, ARM, workspace setup, computes, datastores, setup
 1. [Set up your workspace and compute](./1-workspace-concepts/1-setup-compute.md)
 1. [Register a dataset](./1-workspace-concepts/2-dataset.md)
 1. [Run AutoML from the UI](./1-workspace-concepts/3-automl.md)
 1. [Compute Instance - Clone Git Repo](./1-workspace-concepts/5-clone-git-repo.md)

-### Datasets, Model Training (AML, HyperDrive and AutoML), Model Inference**
+### Datasets, Model Training (AML, HyperDrive and AutoML), Model Inference

 #### Notebooks to run and research: